 A Unique Selling Challenge

 What they did have was a clear point of difference– JointCharge was the only powdered hyaluronic acid joint supplement on the market.

 To market JointCharge effectively, we needed to change the conversation.
-We need customers to see that buying it in dry form wasn’t inconvenient, it was the best way to buy it.
+We needed to convince customers that buying HA in a dry form not only wasn’t inconvenient, but it was also the best way to buy it.